In a consensus protocol parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:

 Theorem [SW89]: any protocol solving consensus in a synchronous model that is resilient to one mobile crash failure must have an infinite execution.

 We prove both results by a reduction to a common weaker adversary we call the mobile delay adversary in synchrony with a single failure and then prove that any consensus protocol resilient to it must have infinite executions.
-This gives a rather simple and unified proof, for both mobile crash and asynchrony.
+This gives a rather simple and unified proof, for both a single mobile crash in synchrony and a single crash in asynchrony.

 Definitions

-Definition: For a configuration $C$ let $val(C)$ be the decision in the failure free extension that starts with configuration $C$.
+Definition: For a configuration $C$ let $val(C)$ be the decision in the failure free extension that starts with configuration $C$ and runs in synchrony with no failures.

-Definition: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ in which party $p$ is infinitely delayed (essentially crashed) and all other parties are failure free.
+Definition: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ and runs in synchrony except that all of party $p$’s outgoing messages are infinitely delayed ($p$ is crashed) and all other parties are failure free.

 Definition of a $p$-pivot configuration: For a party $p$ we say that a configuration $C$ is a $p$-pivot if $val(C) \neq val (C-p)$.